Updated for 2019!

 - Color: Stainless has been the dominant finish for many years now, but this is starting to change.
 You can now get ranges (and other appliances) in different finishes, including black stainless (like these Frigidaires), matte black, and other colors.
 It's also no longer considered important that all your kitchen appliances match; in fact, it's considered a bit old-fashioned.
 We like that there are more finish options than there were a few years ago, but you should always get what you like rather than what's "fashionable."

-Induction cooktops can also have special features that other technology doesn't, such as:
+Induction ranges can also have special features that other technology doesn't, such as:

 - Power boost: This feature draws extra power to a burner for lightning fast heating.
 When in use, the power available to other burners is decreased, but you can boil a kettle of water in just a few minutes.
 Most induction cooktops have some increased power setting that will run for a limited time, usually 10 minutes.
-Sometimes this is differentiated by different burner wattages in the specifications, but on these Frigidaires, you only see it as one of the burner settings ("P" for power boost).
+On these Frigidaires, you only see it as one of the burner settings ("P" for power boost).
 After 10 minutes, the burner reverts to the high setting and automatically stops drawing extra power.

 We probably talk more about controls than any other review site on the Internet.
-We do this because we think they're an important consideration that might be overlooked, especially when buying online.
-But there is no other single feature that's going to have a larger impact on whether day-to-day use of the range is a joy or a pain.
+We do this because we think they're the most important consideration that might be overlooked, especially when buying online.
+There is no other single feature that's going to have a larger impact on whether day-to-day use of the range is a joy or a pain.

 In fact, our biggest issue with these Frigidaire induction ranges is the all-digital controls.
 The controls are on the back panel, above the cooktop.
 All involve multiple key presses.
 For example, to use a burner, you must first press the On/Off key, then press the Up/Down arrow keys next to it to select the setting.